-[On headed notepaper of data controller]
+[On headed notepaper]

-[ADDRESSEE]
+[DATE]

-[ADDRESS LINE 1]

-[ADDRESS LINE 2]
+[ADDRESSEE] [ADDRESS LINE 1] [ADDRESS LINE 2] [POSTCODE]

-[POSTCODE]

-ן] DATE]

-Dear [DATA SUBJECT].
+Dear [NAME]

-Acknowledgement of your data subject access request dated [DATE OF REQUEST] and notification that the [School] is currently closed.
+Acknowledgement of your data subject access request dated [DATE] and notification that the [School] is currently closed.

 I write further to your request for details of personal data which we received on [DATE OF REQUEST].
-As advised in [INSERT HERE HOW AND WHEN THE DATA SUBJECT WAS ADVISED OF THE DATES THE SCHOOL WOULD BE CLOSED] the [School] is [closing / closed] from xx July 20xx until xx September 20xx.
+As advised in [INSERT HERE HOW AND WHEN THE DATA SUBJECT WAS ADVISED OF THE DATES THE SCHOOL WOULD BE CLOSED] the [School] is [closing / closed] from xx July 20xx until xx August 20xx.
 Accordingly, the information you have requested is not accessible, and we will unfortunately not be able to comply with your request within one month.
-[OR We are unfortunately only able to provide you with the enclosed information as the remainder of the information is not accessible]
+[OR We are unfortunately only able to provide you with the enclosed information as the remainder of the information is not accessible].

-The [School] will be reopening on xx September 20xx when your request will be formally acknowledged, and you will be informed about the timeframe in which a full response to your request will be provided.
-We apologise for any inconvenience this may cause and will contact you again on xx September 20xx.
+The [School] will be reopening on xx August 20xx when your request will be formally acknowledged, and you will be informed about the timeframe in which a full response to your request will be provided.
+We apologise for any inconvenience this may cause and will contact you again on xx August 20xx.

-Yours sincerely,
+Yours sincerely